cpe305Spring17/spring2017-project-ethanharlig/README.md

 Users can view the stores around them and check the cost of how much different beer costs at that store.

-<sub>Build may show as failed because I am not uploading my Credentials.java file.
-Travis-CI doesn't like this so I try to comment it out but sometimes I forget and the build fails :(</sub>
+<sub>Build may show as errored because I am not uploading my Credentials.java file.
+Travis-CI doesn't like this so I try to comment it out but sometimes I forget and the build errors :(</sub>